chunbochu/COMP670.chunbochu.github.io/assignments/Cellular Automata.md

 - Download and install [GNU Octave](https://www.gnu.org/software/octave/).
 If you have MATLAB, you don't need to do this step.
 - Download the simulation [program](ca.m) written in MATLAB.

 There are a few questions in this document marked as:
 ```diff
 - This is a question.
 ```
-Your task in this assignment is to provide answers to these questions.
+Your task is to find answers to these questions.
 Read the following sections.
 Run the simulation as indicated and observe the cellular automaton's behavior.
 Most of the MATLAB program isn't difficult to understand.

 ## Cellular Automaton